vuevert/Vert-Core/README.md

 ## Introduction

 This is a type of best practice for building a middle or large scale web application which is based on vue.
-It will ease your pain when you face a huge project
+It will ease your pain when you face a huge project.

-It provides its own design mode and several APIs.
-You may obey its rules and use its APIs instead of something else.
+Vue-Enterprise provides its own design pattern with several extra APIs, so maybe you should obey its rules and build your project in its design pattern.

+There should not be much pain when you using it.
+If you feel bad about it, just do not use it.

 ### Features:

  - [x] Based on TypeScript.

+ - [x] Lock the version of all third-part npm packages.

  - [x] Divide project into app modules (html page).

- - [ ] Service, Utils, Const, Store.
+ - [ ] Service, Utils, Const, Store, Router.

- - [ ] Two different ways to use:
+ - [ ] Two different ways to use Vue-Enterprise:
-   - Use the whole project as the template
+   - As a template.
-   - Use core APIs as a toolkit.
+   - As a library.

  - [x] Service must be written in Class and imported by using DI.